Wels catfish

 The wels catfish (/ˈwɛls/ or /ˈvɛls/; Silurus glanis), also called sheatfish or just wels, is a large species of catfish native to wide areas of central, southern, and eastern Europe, in the basins of the Baltic, Black and Caspian Seas.
-It has been introduced to Western Europe as a prized sport fish and is now found from the United Kingdom east to Kazakhstan and China and south to Greece and Turkey.
+It has been introduced to several countries in Western Europe, Mediterranean and Asia as a prized sport fish.
+Its modern day range spans from the United Kingdom in the west to western China in the east.

 Etymology

 The English common name comes from Wels, the common name of the species in German language.
 Wels is a variation of Old High German wal, from Proto-Germanic *hwalaz – the same source as for whale – from Proto-Indo-European *(s)kʷálos ('sheatfish').

 Evolution

 The earliest identifiable fossil remains of the wels catfish are from the late Miocene (about 5.3 million years ago) of Ukraine.
 Potentially slightly older but less well-preserved remains from 6-7 million years ago are also known from the same region.
 During this time period, the dominant catfish in eastern Europe appears to have been the modern Soldatov's catfish (S. soldatovi), now only found in eastern Asia, which was better adapted to the warmer climate.
 The wels catfish may have been restricted to a single refugium in the Ponto-Caspian region around this point.
 During the Pliocene, the wels catfish appears to have expanded its range and gradually supplanted Soldatov's catfish, up to the latter's extirpation from the region during the late Pliocene.
 It is thought that the more adaptable wels catfish was more tolerant to the cooling and drying trend over this period, and the increased seasonality caused by it.